chhama/php-html-snippet/README.md

 A php+html snippet for the vim snipmate plugin.
-To use the plugin, you need to install it at ~/.vim/snippets
+To use the snippet, you need to install it at ~/.vim/snippets